Columbiana County License Hearing Guide

 Related Guides

-Columbiana DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Columbiana County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This is a strict deadline.
-Missing this deadline will result in an automatic suspension of your driver's license.
-Don't delay!
+Following a DUI arrest in Ohio, you have only 15 days from the date of arrest to request an Administrative License Suspension (ALS) hearing.
+This hearing is your opportunity to contest the suspension of your driver's license.

 Automatic License Suspension